muratcancicek/mobile_head_based_pointing/README.md

-# Head-based Pointing with Flutter
+# Head-based Pointing on Smartphones for People with Motor Impairments

-An experimental Flutter App that provides head-based pointing on mobile devices.
+An experimental Android App module that provides an advanced head-based pointing on mobile devices.
+At this stage, the repo only demonstrates the implementation of an head-based pointing algorithm designed for and evaluated with users with motor impairments rather than proposing a well-packaged extension for third-party usage.
+The design and evaluation process will be published as a technical paper in [The 22nd International ACM SIGACCESS Conference on Computers and Accessibility (ASSETS2020)](https://assets20.sigaccess.org/).

+Future work will focus to wrap the algorithm into a package that is going to be integrated with Flutter's default UI components and ready for third-party usage as an extension.

-## Head-based Pointing with Firebase ML Kit
+## Head-based Pointing
-The current version of the Flutter App is highly inspired by @giandifra's [Flutter Smile To Face Detection](https://github.com/giandifra/Flutter-Smile-Face-Detection) and used his Dart code as a starting point.
-But, after the initialization of the base code, this App here paints the 10 landmarks, enables tracking and adds a virtual cursor (in red).
-All these functionalities required rewriting most of the original code.
-For this reason, I preferred to start a new repository instead of forking @giandifra's one.

-### Firebase ML Vision
-For now, the App relies on Firebase Vision models to complete the following tasks:

-* **Face Detection:** Firebase implicitly calls *tflite* and runs a single shot multi-box face detector model which is sufficiently fast and quite precise.
-* **Face Tracking:** The same model also provides a *FaceID* for each face detection on the frame.
-This allows to track the same face through iterations.
-* **Landmark Detection:** It also detects facial landmarks within the bounding box detection.
-While the standard landmark detectors provide over 68 or 144 landmarks on the face, this reduced model only provides 10 facial landmarks.
-It is quite reasonable for mobile applications and in head-based pointing, we need even fewer landmarks to build a stable mapping between the face and the cursor.

-### Head-based Pointing

 As you may see below, the App demonstrates a dummy cursor with a red circle which is being pointed by the user's head movements measured by the facial landmarks as marked with yellow dots.

 ![Example](https://media.giphy.com/media/dWkvkSoEfdBIIE2maI/giphy.gif)